Taking aim at the wino-higgsino plane with the LHC

-Several important features that will affect electroweakino production cross sections vary significantly over the $(\mu,M_2)$ plane.
-The regions of interest are the pure higgsino region, where $\tilde{\chi}^0_1$ is $96\%$ higgsino or higher, and the well-tempered higgsino-wino region where $\tilde{\chi}^0_1$ is $30\text{--}70\%$ higgsino.
-As we have discussed above, in the higgsino LSP region both $\tilde{\chi}^{\pm}_1$ or $\tilde{\chi}_2^0$ are nearly degenerate with $\tilde{\chi}_1^0$; thus these states also appear to the search as effectively invisible.
-Therefore in our $pp\rightarrow \tilde{\chi}\tilde{\chi} +V$ cross section we must consider production of all pairs of $\tilde{\chi}_1^0, \tilde{\chi}^{\pm}_1, \tilde{\chi}_2^0$ in association with a vector boson.
 In Figure \ref{fig:mono-boson-xsec} we have plotted typical production cross sections for pairs of light electroweak gauginos produced in association with $W/Z$ vector bosons in a slice of the higgsino-like parameter space.
 We specifically show the LHC production cross sections for $\sqrt{s}=13\,\text{TeV}$ as a function of $\mu$ with $M_2$ fixed at 1\,TeV.
 These results are given at LO and aNNLO + NNLL, as discussed in \hyperref[s3.1]{Section III}, and exhibit moderate $K$ factors in the range $K \sim (1.1,1.3)$, typical for such processes \cite{Debove:2010kf}.
 We see that generically production with an associated $W$ boson has the highest cross section.
 We have also included the cross section of associated production with a Higgs boson $h$ in order to demonstrate that its rate is much smaller than the mono-$V$ processes.